udozman/udozman/README.md

 - 🌱 I’m currently learning NodeJS.
 - 📫 How to reach me: email: ekeneudeozor@gmail.com
 A lover of good music, movies, tennis and keeping up with the ever-evolving world of technology.
-Seeking to be inspired, to envision the unlikely, to work hard for things that are worth it nd be surrounded by people that bring out the best in me😎.
+Seeking to be inspired, to envision the unlikely, to work hard for things that are worth it and be surrounded by people that bring out the best in me😎.